TharunKandal/imgur-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Since imgur API won't work well with http://localhost and slight modification is made to the start up script react-scripts start --host 0.0.0.0

+Hence server will start at http://0.0.0.0:3000/

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.